richardbadman/core-admin-timeout/README.md

 # Core admin timeout

-This is just a small repo to reproduce the core admin timeout that I have been dealing with
+This is just a small repo to host jstacks of the core admin timeout